 For Belgian resident individuals who acquire and hold ordinary shares as a private investment, the Belgian dividend withholding tax fully discharges their personal income tax liability.
 They may nevertheless need to report the dividends in their personal income tax return if no intermediary established in Belgium was in any way involved in the processing of the payment of the non-Belgian sourced dividends.
-Moreover, even if an intermediary established in Belgium was involved, they can opt to report the income in their personal income tax return if the personal income tax due on the dividends is expected to be less than the paid withholding tax so that the latter can be partly or fully offset and the excess (if any) reimbursed.
+Moreover, even if an intermediary established in Belgium was involved, they can opt to report the income in their personal income tax return.
+If (and only if) the dividends are reported, they will normally be eligible for the newly introduced tax exemption with respect to ordinary dividends in an amount of up to €640 (amount applicable in income year 2018) per year and per taxpayer (Article 21, first subsection, 14°, of the Belgian Income Tax Code ("ITC")).
+For the avoidance of doubt, all reported dividends (not only dividends distributed on our ordinary shares) are taken into account to assess whether the said maximum amount is reached.
+The Belgian government has announced that the said maximum amount would increase to €800 as of income year 2019.

 Where the beneficiary needs or, as applicable, opts to report them, dividends will normally be taxable at the lower of the generally applicable 30% Belgian withholding tax rate on dividends or, in case globalization is more advantageous, at the progressive personal income tax rates applicable to the taxpayer's overall declared income.
-If the beneficiary reports the dividends, the income tax due on such dividends will not be increased by municipal surcharges.
-In addition, if the dividends are reported, the Belgian dividend withholding tax levied at source may, in both cases, be credited against the personal income tax due and is reimbursable to the extent that it exceeds the personal income tax due, provided that the dividend distribution does not result in a reduction in value of or a capital loss on our ordinary shares.
+In addition, if the dividends are reported, the Belgian dividend withholding tax levied at source may be credited against the personal income tax due and is reimbursable to the extent that it exceeds the personal income tax due, provided that the dividend distribution does not result in a reduction in value of or a capital loss on our ordinary shares.
 The latter condition is not applicable if the individual can demonstrate that it has held ordinary shares in full legal ownership for an uninterrupted period of 12 months prior to the payment or attribution of the dividends.